15 Best Things to Do in Norwich (CT)

 He led the Mohegans to dominance over rival tribes in the region by joining forces with the English colonists.

-Elsewhere, Norwich has a classy art museum, a compelling history to uncover and a tempting array of pick-your-own fruit farms, wineries and craft breweries all in easy reach.
+Elsewhere, Norwich has a classy art museum, and a compelling history that I enjoyed uncovering.
+There’s a tempting array of pick-your-own fruit farms, wineries and craft breweries all in easy reach of the downtown area.

 Let’s explore the best things to do in Norwich: